Sudhanshu-NITR/EcoFarm-Assist/README.md

 **Eco-Farm Assist** is an AI-driven agricultural advisory platform designed to empower India's small and marginal farmers.
 By combining the power of satellite data, weather APIs, and scalable ML models, it provides personalized and real-time advice on crop planning, fertilizer use, and disease detection.

-> 🚜 Bridging the gap between technology and grassroots agriculture through intelligent, location-aware recommendations.
+> 🚜 Bridging the gap between technology and grassroot agriculture through intelligent, location-aware recommendations.

 ---